Research lines

 Ongoing research projects

 - The antiprejudice norm in times of growing immigration (PRENORM).
 PI: Alina Vranceanu.
 Funded by Fundació La Caixa.
-Duration: 2025-2026.Pre-analysis plan: coming soon.
+Duration: 2025-2026.Pre-analysis plan available at OSF.

 Past research projects